gkolovos/Optical-Networks-Net2plan-simulator/README.md

 Open the “Populations” web topology with values ​​1000, 1000, 5000 and 5000 example7nodes_ipOverWDM.n2p ”and enable it
 "Populations" with values ​​of 1000, 1000, 5000 and 5000 sites "(the nodes are located in the correct geographical location.
 For the network that has implemented and the added parameters describe and analyze:

 • traffic requests between all nodes (traffic matrix)

 • For the "Populations" node with values ​​of 1000, 1000, 5000 and 5000 Zaragoza "give the following details of all links to them other nodes:
-Βαθ The degree of use and movement of each link at the IP level Διαθέσι The available capacity, the capacity used, the traffic that the degree of use of each link is also transferred to the visual plane.
+The degree of use and movement of each link at the IP level The available capacity, the capacity used, the traffic that the degree of use of each link is also transferred to the visual plane.